JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ![Images/Lab2-CreateCustomPages/E2_3.png](Images/Lab2-CreateCustomPages/E2_3.png)

-6. Select the container **cntMainVertical** and update the **X**, **Y**, **Width** and **Height** properties to the dynamic values listed below.
+6. Select the container **cntMainVertical** and update the properties to the dynamic values listed below.
 The settings can either be updated from the formula dropdown bar or from the properties pane on the right side.
 Keep in mind, that the labels in the properties pane differ from the formula bar, but they represent the same property.

     | Property | Formula |
     | --- | --- |